Jason-M-Bailey/teamprofilegenerator/README.md

 THEN my default email program opens and populates the TO field of the email with the address ✅ WHEN I click on the GitHub username
 THEN that GitHub profile opens in a new tab ✅
---- change structure to require manager first then ask to add other roles

-WHEN I start the application ❓
+WHEN I start the application ✅
-THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number ✅ WHEN I enter the team manager’s name, employee ID, email address, and office number THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team ✅ WHEN I select the engineer option
+THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number ✅ WHEN I enter the team manager’s name, employee ID, email address, and office number ✅ THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team ✅ WHEN I select the engineer option ✅
-THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu ✅ WHEN I select the intern option
+THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu ✅ WHEN I select the intern option ✅
-THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu ✅ WHEN I decide to finish building my team
+THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu ✅ WHEN I decide to finish building my team ✅
 THEN I exit the application, and the HTML is generated ✅
 ```